-The increased use of CBCT by dentists and orthodontists offered an assessment of the prevalence of maxillary sinus findings allowing further evaluation.
-Signs of inflammation, obstruction, or acute infection in the maxillary sinus are relevant when a dentist or orthodontist plans orthodontic treatment or to prevent relapse after treatment.9
+The increased use of CBCT by dentists and orthodontists offers an opportunity for the assessment of the prevalence of maxillary sinus findings, allowing further evaluation.
+Signs of inflammation, obstruction, or acute infection in the maxillary sinus are relevant when a dentist or orthodontist plans orthodontic treatment or prevention of relapse after treatment.9

-To the best of our knowledge, no study has evaluated the relationship between skeletal maloc-clusions and maxillary sinuses on CBCT scans.
+To the best of our knowledge, no study has evaluated the relationship between skeletal malocclusions and maxillary sinus on CBCT scans.
 Therefore, the first objective of our study was to analyze the Schneiderian membrane thickness (the thickness of the lower part of the sinus membrane) and sinus pathologies.
-The second objective was to determine whether there is a correlation between skeletal malocclusions and sinus findings.
+The second objective was to determine whether there is a correlation between skeletal malocclusions and the sinus findings.

-MATERIALS AND METHODS
+METHODS

-All CBCT scans performed for general dental purposes from March 2012 to March 2014 at the Faculty of Dentistry, Bezmialem Vakif University, were eligible for this study (n = 164).
+All the CBCT scans performed for general dental purposes from March 2012 to March 2014 at the Faculty of Dentistry, Bezmialem Vakif University, were eligible for inclusion into this study (n=164).
 The study protocol was approved by the Bezmialem Vakif University, Ethics Committee of Human Studies.
-Data presenting cleft lip and palate were excluded from the study (n = 11).
-In addition, poor quality scans of the mandible only or only the upper jaw without the maxillary sinuses were excluded from the study (n = 48).
-Thus, a total of 105 CBCT scans for 105 patients were eligible for further evaluation.
-The CBCT scans were divided into 3 groups according to the skeletal malocclusions: Class I, II, and III.
+Data presenting cleft lip and palate were excluded from the study (n=11).
+Additionally, poor quality scans of the mandible only or scans of only the upper jaw without the maxillary sinuses were excluded from the study (n=48).
+Thus, a total of 105 CBCT scans related to 105 patients were eligible for further evaluation.
+The CBCT scans were divided into three groups according to the skeletal malocclusions: Class I, II, and III.
 Each group consisted of 35 patients.
-The mean age of the patients was 24.5 ± 6.9 years.
-Gender classification revealed more men (n = 55)than women (n = 50).
+The mean age of the patients was 24.5±6.9 years.
+Gender classification revealed more men (n=55) than women (n=50).

-All CBCT images were taken using a small FOV (6 \times 6 or 8 \times 8 cm; Promax 3D, Planmeca Oy, Helsinki, Finland) and a voxel size of 0.125 mm.
-The data were reconstructed in 1:1 scaled slices and examined slice by slice in all 3 planes with the help of the Romexis viewer (Planmeca Oy, Helsinki, Finland).
+All the CBCT images were taken using a small FOV (6×6 or 8×8 cm; Promax 3D, Planmeca Oy, Helsinki, Finland) and a voxel size of 0.125 mm.
+The data were reconstructed in 1:1 scaled slices and examined slice by slice in all three planes with the help of the Romexis viewer (Planmeca Oy, Helsinki, Finland).
 When needed, a magnifier and the ruler tool of the viewer were used.